Andrea Dutton: Career and research

 Dutton was an Assistant, then Associate Professor of Geology at the University of Florida in Gainesville, Florida from 2011 to 2019, and now is a Full Professor of Geology at the University of Wisconsin–Madison.
 She co-led an international group that utilizes the geological record to understand sea level rise from 2013 to 2017.
 For her Ph.D., Dutton researched paleoclimate between the Cretaceous and Eocene periods in the Antarctic Peninsula.
 During her time as a Research Fellow at ANU, Dutton worked in collaboration with Kurt Lambeck, a geophysicist, to develop an interdisciplinary approach to reconstructing past sea levels using radiometrically dated fossilized coral.

 Dutton specializes in paleoceanography and paleoclimatology.
 Her most recognized work concentrates on reconstructing past sea level variation to predict future changes.
 To understand how sea level will fluctuate in the future, Dutton looks at what is preserved in the rock record.
 Specifically, Dutton utilizes fossilized coral and limestone rocks to understand how past sea level increased during warming climates throughout earth's history.
-She has explored the shores of Italy, Australia, America, Jamaica, the Bahamas, Seychelles, and Mexico to obtain data on these fossilized coral reefs.
+She has explored the shores of Italy, Australia, America, Jamaica, the Bahamas, Seychelles, and Mexico to obtain data from fossilized coral reefs.
 Because corals live in shallow waters, they can advantageously be used to track past sea level positions.
-By studying an entire reef including the assemblages, algae, and other aspects that inform how the coral grew, Dutton and other researchers can provide a holistic comprehension of sea level.
-She also uses other sedimentary archives to further analyze geologic changes throughout earth's history.
+Dutton also uses other sedimentary archives to further analyze geologic changes throughout earth's history.
 In 2019, Dutton was awarded a Fulbright Scholarship to work with researchers in New Zealand to combine records of past sea level rise with models of Antarctic ice dynamics to better understand the effects of warming temperatures on sea levels.